 Systemic challenges require system-level solutions

 Representatives from the European Commission’s initiative, the High Level Expert Group on Sustainable Finance, provided updates focusing specifically on incorporating ESG considerations into the concept of fiduciary duty.
-The PRI’s recently-released series of reports on Fiduciary Duty in the 21st Century1 offers in this context a helpful overview, highlighting the need for further progress to amend the notion of fiduciary duty in order to promote the integration of long-term investment value drivers in investment practice.
+The Principles for Responsible Investment’s recently-released series of reports on Fiduciary Duty in the 21st Century1 offers in this context a helpful overview, highlighting the need for further progress to amend the notion of fiduciary duty in order to promote the integration of long-term investment value drivers in investment practice.

 SDGs and impact investment are in vogue

 Much discussion revolved around the potential of the Sustainable Development Goals (SDGs) to provide a globally consistent framework for investors to capture key sustainability issues.
 While the comprehensiveness of the SDGs offers the potential of a single overarching framework, significant scepticism still exists as to how the 17 goals underpinned by 169 targets can be operationalized.
 Since their launch in 2015 many investors, BMO included, have begun to map SDGs against portfolios and started to report on how this could inform the development of investment strategies.
 A Dutch initiative led by pension managers APG and PGGM has published a taxonomy to provide guidance on what type of investments could qualify as sustainable development investments.2